nrwl/nx/docs/blog/2024-09-25-introducing-nx-powerpack.md

 To fill in on the custom task runner API we're providing a new Powerpack plugin that allows you to use S3 or a network drive as your storing mechanism for your Nx cache.

-Here's an example of how to get started with AWS S3 based remote caching.
+Here's an example of how to get started with [Amazon S3](https://aws.amazon.com/s3) based remote caching.
 First add the Powerpack plugin:

 ```shell
 npx nx add @nx/powerpack-s3-cache